tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 PROGRESS - Success
 ```

-We can see that we're initing the SDE, loading plugins and helpers, and starting the invocable.
+We can see that we're initializing the SDE, loading plugins and helpers, and starting the invocable.
 All for virtually free!
-Neato.

-Now let's start implementing the meat of the invokation.
+Now let's start implementing the meat of the invocation.

 ```python
 class Edk2BinaryBuild(Edk2Invocable):